cyberBritt/FUTURE_CS_03/Tools_Used.md

 HTML, CSS, JavaScript for the frontend interface design and interactivity.

-Canva, OBS Studio for screen recording and video editing.
+OBS Studio.
+Canva for screen recording and video editing.

 Kali Linux (VMware) the main platform used for development and testing.